 For a super affordable dinner of rotisserie chicken,

-Another fun spot is The Pub.
+Another fun spot is The Bocas Bookstore.
 They have a great overwater location next to La Casbah.
-Food is good and reasonably priced.
-Open all day and into the night.
+Food is good, wings and tacos, and reasonably priced.
+They also have live music here, and of course, Wii & Nintendo.

 There are tons of other spots to eat, some good some really not so good, places open, places close.
 Ask around.
 People are usually willing to share their experiences.